Smells Like Nirvana: Recording and lyrics

 Recorded around January 27, 1992, at Santa Monica Sound Records, in Santa Monica, California, the song was the final one recorded for the album, as Yankovic generally records the songs that will be released as singles last.
 Recording took between three and four days.
 The band worked to match the same fluctuating tempos that were in the original song; Jon Schwartz, Yankovic's drummer, noted that "the [drum] part was pretty loose. [...]
 Tempos were up and down.
 We adjusted the tempos on our song to meet the Nirvana version.
 It's by no means steady."
 Compared to previous parodies, where upwards of 20-some instruments had to be mixed together, the simpler composition of "Teen Spirit" made it much easier for the band to complete the song.

 Yankovic later noted that recording the song's vocals was particularly difficult, because he was singing "for eight to 12 hours a day", which caused strain on his vocal cords.
 For the verse where Yankovic mumbles the lyrics to the song, he placed several cookies in his mouth to achieve the garbled effect.
 During the parody's musical interlude, Yankovic gargled water to the tune of the original's guitar solo.
 The solo also features kazoos and a tuba, with the latter being played by Tommy Johnson.

-Lyrically, "Smells Like Nirvana" mocks the original song's incomprehensible words.
-The opening verse begins "What is this song/All about?/Can't figure any lyrics out".
-At one point, Yankovic purposely garbles the lyrics: "It's hard to bargle nawdle zouss[sic]/With all these marbles in my mouth".
-He admitted in an interview that he woke up "in the middle of the night" and wrote down the phrase "bargle nawdle zouss", thinking that it would "be important someday."
+Lyrically, "Smells Like Nirvana" pokes fun at the original song's difficult-to-understand lyrics.
+The opening verse begins "What is this song/All about?/Can't figure any lyrics out", and at one point Yankovic purposely garbles the lyrics: "It's hard to bargle nawdle zouss[sic]/With all these marbles in my mouth".
+He admitted in an interview that he had previously woke up "in the middle of the night" and wrote down the phrase "bargle nawdle zouss", thinking that it would "be important someday."